Occupational Exposure

 • Cooling water lines: Cold insulation to prevent condensation

-• Underground piping: Buried asbestos-cement pipe
+• Underground piping: Buried fiber-cement pipe

 The occupational exposure index documents the elevated risk faced by workers in process industries.